alex-sherman/alex-sherman.github.io/_projects/0-home-automation.md

 If you really do need to go from scratch, start with a good board.
 The [WeMos and accompanying shields](https://www.wemos.cc/product) make a great starting point.
-If you have access to a 3D printer, make an enclosure, it's so nice to have this clean, wrapped up project that you can easily mount to something.
-Having clean hardware is definitely a good start, but you still need to program it.

 Cleaning up the Code
 ========